 Employment law is constantly evolving and the issues involved in it are always varied, never more so than in education.
 I work with a range of both private and public-sector organisations, but I especially support independent schools and academies, helping them find solutions to staffing issues.

-My clients include both private and public-sector organisations as well as the occasional employee, and when I first meet you I make it my business to really get to know you.
-It’s important to me to become as knowledgeable as I can about how your business operates, including your approach to issues and your appetite for risk.
+When I first meet my clients, I make it my business to really get to know them.
+It is important to me to become as knowledgeable as I can about how your organisation operates, including your approach to issues and appetite for risk.

-When I’m not in the office, I enjoy spending time with my family, dancing, going to the theatre and travelling.
+When I’m not in the office, I enjoy spending time with my family, going to the gym, theatre and travelling.

 Don’t let things build up – get in touch for some advice as soon as an issue arises.

 Document everything, even if it seems trivial or unnecessary.

 Communication is key, so keep talking to me and let me know if anything changes.

 How do I dismiss a particular employee fairly?